-Before NFTs, many digital artists were originally drawn to digital art specifically because it was free from the commercialization of the art world, and a good number of those artists will probably never engage with NFTs even if blockchain authentication continues to be popular.
-Additionally, a large portion of digital art just doesn't fit well into the NFT market or format, and I've already noticed how the proliferation of NFTs is considerably narrowing the vision of what people even consider digital art to be.
+Before NFTs, many digital artists were originally drawn to digital art specifically because it was free from the commercial motives of the art world, and a good number of those artists will probably never engage with NFTs even if blockchain authentication continues to be popular.
+Additionally, a large portion of digital art just doesn't fit well into the NFT market or format, and I've already noticed how the proliferation of NFTs is considerably narrowing the vision of what people even consider to be digital art.
 In many ways the term "NFT" has started to replace the term "digital art," resulting in the exclusion of digital artists who choose not to engage with NFTs for ethical or practical reasons.
 But I also now am seeing exhibitions and articles that are simply framed in the context of "digital art" and its history where even without explicit framing around NFTs, only canonical artists who happen to engage with NFTs are included.
-And other historical artists you'd expect to see in the same context are replaced with people like Kenny Schachter, Tom Sachs, and Jeff Koons -- artists who don't have a meaningful connection to digital art history and who likely just hired somebody to help make NFTs based on illustrations.
+And the other historical artists you'd expect to see in the same context are replaced with people like Tom Sachs, Jeff Koons, and other artists who don't have meaningful connections to digital art history and who likely hired somebody to help make NFTs based on illustrations.
 The Shadertoy graphics community is one of the most active and distinct predecessors to the generative NFT art scene where artists had already started making in-browser generative artworks as a community nearly a decade ago that often closely resemble current NFT trends, but I've not seen them mentioned anywhere in the last year.
 I frequently see oversights like this, and I've noticed that for people trying to promote NFTs and their sales, there's a strong incentive to mention brand-name traditional artists and institutions because it makes NFTs seem innovative and game-changing.
 Yet there's a disincentive to talk about all the artists who have been doing these things for decades since it can make NFTs seem less innovative, bringing into further question their value proposition that already is widely doubted.

-I think well-intentioned people in NFT art community underestimate how much the speculative, pump-your-bags culture of crypto bleeds into all areas of NFTs and digital art, creating a very poor filter for which digital artists actually get attention.
-Most NFTs are simply images or video, and even the most elaborate NFTs are still generally just Javascript or some other specialized language talking to a database API.
-Net Art has been investigating wider cultural phenomena through online software and databases for decades, and this should be a big moment for all digital artists regardless of what type of certificate or database they happen to use.
-I hope curators and writers will continue to remind people that the artworks people currently associate with NFTs are only a hint of a multitude of interesting forms of digital and technological art that are out there.
+Many well-intentioned people in the NFT art community underestimate how much the speculative, pump-your-bags culture of crypto bleeds into all areas of NFTs and digital art, creating a very poor filter for which digital artists actually get attention.
+The art in most NFTs is simply an image or video, and even the most elaborate NFTs are still generally just JavaScript or some other specialized language talking to a database API.
+Net art has been investigating wider cultural phenomena through online software and databases for decades, and this should be a big moment for all digital artists regardless of what type of certificate or database they happen to use.
+I hope curators and writers will continue to remind people that the artworks people currently associate with NFTs are only a hint of a multitude of interesting forms of digital and technological art that exist.